dhmssb/initial-B/README.md

 This is a technical test, but i make it a little different from the test

-i use to create a blockchain instead a wallet here for encode i just use hex from EC (elliptic crypro)
+i use to create a blockchain instead a wallet here and use Test Driven Development for this test

+for encode i just use hex from EC (elliptic crypro)

 ## Installation